MaferRod/LeetCode/README.md

 # LeetCode
-Second week task as an Spark in Encora ⚡️
+Second week task as a Spark in Encora ⚡️